-Our Ultimate SEO bundle includes three services.
-Which like we were talking about at the beginning, these make up the three big components required for local SEO – your insurance agency website itself, reviews and reputation management, and the local listings that we’ve been discussing.
+Our Ultimate SEO Bundle includes three services.
+Which like we were talking about at the beginning, these make up the three big components required for local SEO – your Insurance Agency Website itself, Reviews & Reputation Management, and the local listings that we’ve been discussing.

-Spencer: Pricing for our standalone Local Listing Management service is $40 per month.
-The Ultimate SEO bundle is $190 per month, which includes a $30 per month discount compared to the total price if you were just doing the three services on their own.
+Spencer: Pricing for our standalone Local Listings Management service is $40 per month.
+The Ultimate SEO Bundle is $190 per month, which includes a $30 per month discount compared to the total price if you were just doing the three services on their own.

 Our digital marketing services don’t have any setup fees or contracts and include a 30 day money back guarantee.

 As a thank you for attending today, we’re offering a $50 promo to webinar attendees.
 So you can receive a $50 account credit by enrolling in the Local Listings Management service or the Ultimate SEO Bundle.
 And that promo ends September 30th.